express-in-code-game/excode-design/design/design.md

   - /games : list of games or create a game
 - search used only for events, games, users
 - time
-  - players send events to the game.player-events stream
+  - players send events to the ingame.events topic
-  - server emits time and other arbiter-type events to game.player-events
+  - server as well sends events ingame.events (time and other arbiter-type events)
-  - server processes events, updates state in game.states stream, broadcasts
+  - streams.app1 updates a ktable via -> groupByKey reduce materialize.as("game.states.store")
+    - reduce recomputes a state of a single game
+      - so all events in ingame.events topic are keyed with a game's uuid
+  - "game.states.store" is streamed, consumer reads updates, broadcasts to players